Tom Price, Supporting Education at GBMC

 Selfishly, he wants those caring for him and his loved ones to be the best trained around, but he is also incredibly grateful to those who have cared for him during his hospital stays and thinks its important and necessary to give back.

 "It's very meaningful for me because of being a patient," Tom said.
 "I have been a patient many times.
-Three of my 19 surgeries were at GBMC, and they were life-saving as far as the people here were concerned.
+I have undergone three surgeries at GBMC, and they were life-saving as far as the people here were concerned.
 You can't pay that back, but you can try.
 I'm still going with volunteering every year and I enjoy the heck out of it.
 I love volunteering, and have for 27 years."

 Tom started out in the Gift Shop (Corner Shop) before moving to the Foundation in 1990, arriving at 5 a.m. five days a week to do data entry and gift processing, work that today is a full-time position.
 Tom happily did it for free.
 After 18 years, he moved to the Volunteer Office and still arrives at a respectable 7 a.m. two days a week to work the front desk.